AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/user-access-new-relic.md

 New Relic One APM for AEM as a Cloud Service has many features.

-* Direct access to a dedicated New Relic One account (access managed by Adobe Support)
+* Direct access to a dedicated New Relic One account

 * Instrumented New Relic One APM agent that shows exact method calls with line numbers, including external dependencies and databases